Malobika8/All-In-One/DSA/Algorithms/SlidingWindow/Pattern-Ch-1.md

 ## 1. Fixed window size:

    - Construct the initial window by incrementing the j pointer until the window size k is reached.
 Once the window size is reached,
-     compute the sum, check if it’s the maximum, then slide the window by incrementing both i and j.
+     compute the sum, check if it’s the maximum, and then slide the window by incrementing both i and j.
    - Window size is given
    - ### Algo:
      - Reach the window size